The Small Rock Excress

 They made cities, developed their own technologies, and sought to know what they wanted to seek.
-A whole new sentient species rising over night, they struggled to survive in the new world, but now that they are established, and safe, they want to know what is out there, what there is to find.
+A whole new sentient species rising overnight, they struggled to survive in the new world, but now that they are established and safe, they want to know what is out there, what there is to find.

-One small mushroom named, Mercol was out on his own adventure, seeking crystals to master the arcane arts of the world, magic through language, and powered by the strange gem gemstones that form all across the land, they are assumed to have come down the day they all awoke, and are the source of all life on the planet.
-The wisest of the Myconids formed a runic system to interact with the gems, and have since harnessed their powers to create magic, as math was discovered and used to create a great many things.
+One small mushroom named, Mercol was out on his own adventure, seeking crystals to master the arcane arts of the world, magic through language, and powered by the strange gem gemstones that form all across the land; they are assumed to have come down the day they all awoke, and are the source of all life on the planet.
+The wisest of the Myconids formed a runic system to interact with the gems and have since harnessed their powers to create magic, as math was discovered and used to create a great many things.

-“Kick me out of your stupid tower, I’ll show you who is the real mage.
-None of you can handle my spells, you are all…” He took a deep breath and shouted at the top of his lungs.
+“Kick me out of your stupid tower; I’ll show you who is the real mage.
+None of you can handle my spells; you are all…” He took a deep breath and shouted at the top of his lungs.
 “Cowards!”

 The sound of insects filled the air, and no one inside the tower seemed to stir, completely unphased by the screams of Mercol.
-He dropped his arms down, and kicked a small pebble before turning face and walking away, not only from the tower, but the small town that resided behind it.
+He dropped his arms down and kicked a small pebble before turning face and walking away, not only from the tower but the small town that resided behind it.

 “I don’t need them, I don’t need any of them, not even that stupid town.
 I will go out, I will find my own crystals, and I won’t be told by no council that I am not allowed it due to concerns of magical intent.”

 He laid down for a moment, catching his breath, his legs thankful that they were finally able to rest.
-It was a long while before he was willing to move on, taking solace in the dark, and quiet hole that he had found himself in.
+It was a long while before he was willing to move on, taking solace in the dark and quiet hole that he had found himself in.
 Knowing that he would not be able to climb up the narrow hole he fell down, he was making sure that he had the energy to crawl through the hole at the bottom of his fall.

 “I don’t know how much more of this I can take.”
 He muttered to himself.

-He stared up to the ceiling of the small cave and felt everything his body had to tell him, despite the restful position, and the fact he had just slept, he could feel all the aches of everything that had happened over the last couple of days, tears fell from his eyes as he remembered the life he had not so long ago, how he let his ego get in the way of safety within community, and the potential to gain much knowledge within the arcane arts, but instead he was destined to return the earth that once fed him, and now, his tomb.
+He stared up at the ceiling of the small cave and felt everything his body had to tell him; despite the restful position, and the fact he had just slept, he could feel all the aches of everything that had happened over the last couple of days, tears fell from his eyes as he remembered the life he had not so long ago, how he let his ego get in the way of safety within the community, and the potential to gain much knowledge within the arcane arts, but instead he was destined to return the earth that once fed him, and now, his tomb.
 His eyes closed once again, and he let exhaustion take him once again.

-This time when his eyes opened, he found himself laying in comfort.
+This time when his eyes opened, he found himself lying in comfort.
 He patted his body, and where there were wounds, now bandages.
 His body still ached, but it felt as if it had been numbed, now just a shadow of what it had once been.
-His arm drooped from his side to make no purchase with the ground, Mercol looked to his side to find himself laying in a bed that was raised off the ground.
+His arm drooped from his side to make no purchase with the ground; Mercol looked to his side to find himself lying in a bed that was raised off the ground.
 The room itself had dirt walls, ceiling, and floor, but all the furniture within the room was made wood and stone.
 There was a small fire located in one of the walls, all the smoke disappearing up a tube from the old world, letting it loose to the sky above, keeping the cave fresh.

-Mercol felt safe, like he was home in his old town.
+Mercol felt safe like he was home in his old town.
 He smiled softly and let himself be comfortable enough to let himself slowly fall asleep.
 His sleep was deep as Mercol’s body healed itself, so deep that he was incapable of dreaming, and it wasn’t until several hours had passed before the incessant chatter coming from the nearby chamber woke him.